sanger-cellular-informatics/Targeton-Designer/README.md

 ### Primer3 Output BED file
 Genomic locations of the primers and their names.
-Names are incremented from 0 and given F and R depending on whether they're 5'-3' or 3'-5'.
+Names are incremented from 0 and given F and R depending on whether they reflect the positive (5'-3') or negative (3'-5') strand, respectively.
 Example only showing the first 10 rows of the file.

 Note that all sample output files from the primer designer command (i.e., this BED file and the two following CSV files) have been produced using the settings from the default config files and the FASTA file above.